dossiers-page/dossiers-page/_posts/2020-10-05-heart-disease-demo.md

 This is called **local interpretability**
 Here is an example of local interpretablity and how the model behaves well and eratically, given the input conditions.

+The method used here is the use of [SHAPELY  values](https://en.wikipedia.org/wiki/Shapley_value).
+To get an idea how this works, think of a game where each team member contributes to the final score.
 #  Try it out

 <div tabindex="-1" id="notebook" class="border-box-sizing">